yuki-yoshida/ITPFW4DCO/TOSCA/ReadMe.md

  - The condition of R05 requires the parent node of the capability of idCP is created or started.

 ### Step 1-6: When there is a dangling link, split the current case into cases where the linked object does or does not exist.
- - Since the capability has a dangling `node` link, the current case should be split into following two cases:
+ - Since the capability has a dangling `node` link, the current case should be split into following four cases:
-   - Case 2-2-2-2-2-1-1: There is no such node => the goal holds because `wfs-allCPHaveND(S)` reduces to false.
+   - Case 2-2-2-2-2-2-2-2-1-1*: There is no such node => the goal holds because `wfs-allCPHaveND(S)` reduces to false.
-   - Case 2-2-2-2-2-1-2: There is such a node.
+   - Case 2-2-2-2-2-2-2-2-1-2: There is such a node.

-### Step 1-4: Split the current case into cases where the condition of the rule does or does not hold.
- - The current case should be split into following three cases:
-   - Case 2-2-2-2-2-1-2-1: the node of the capability is initial => the goal holds because of the Initial Cont Lemma.
+    - Case 2-2-2-2-2-2-2-2-1-2-1*: the node of the capability is initial => the goal holds because of the Initial Cont Lemma.
-   - Case 2-2-2-2-2-1-2-2: the node of the capability is created => the goal holds because R05 is applicable and so `cont(S)` reduces to true.
+    - Case 2-2-2-2-2-2-2-2-1-2-2*: the node of the capability is created => the goal holds because R05 is applicable and so `cont(S)` reduces to true.
-   - Case 2-2-2-2-2-1-2-3: the node of the capability is started => the goal holds because R05 is applicable and so `cont(S)` reduces to true.
+    - Case 2-2-2-2-2-2-2-2-1-2-3*: the node of the capability is started => the goal holds because R05 is applicable and so `cont(S)` reduces to true.

-### Case 2-3: The type of the unbound requirement is connectsTo.
+### Case 2-2-3: The type of the unbound requirement is connectsTo.
 ### Step 1-2: Consider which rule can be applied to the global state in the current case.
  - Since there is an unboud connectsTo requirement, the next rule should be R11.